zkol/vsadmin/README.md

 1. **Install Vintage Story on Linux as a headless multiplayer LAN-Server**
    * Check the requirements for a reduced install
-   * Log in as an admin user who is allowed to run commands per sudo
+   * Log in as an admin user who is allowed to run sudo commands (per terminal)
-   * Open a terminal, change to the directory of server.sh, and execute:
+   * Change to the directory of server.sh, and execute:
      * **` sudo ./server.sh -R setup `**
    * Script result:
      * Asks for confirmation to set up the installation with the chosen parameters